All Plants :: All Native Plants

 Homeowner Growing and Maintenance Tips:

-Prefers full sun to partial shade Does best in medium to wet soil, requires consistent moisture Fast grower, self seeds Winter mulching in northern climates can be beneficial
+Prefers full sun to partial shade.
+Does best in medium to wet soil, requires consistent moisture.
+Fast grower and self seeding.
+Winter mulching in northern climates can be beneficial.
+Great waters edge plant.
+Deadhead spent flowers to extend bloom time.

 Height: 24-36 in